 Alps Program / Landscapes and Policy Hub Science Management forum

 Members of the Reference Group had significant involvement throughout this forum, as Climate Change is so central to the improved future management of biodiversity in the Alps.
 For a more detailed explanation of the forum refer to Key Result Area 10: Program Management.

 Climate Change Survey

-In recognition of the difficulty in finding projects which address the issue of Climate Change in the Alps and meet the objectives of the Alps’ Program, the Climate Change Reference Group proposed a survey of managers across the Alps.
-The aim of the survey was to find what they would like to see researched or addressed to assist in managing Climate Change.
-This in turn will allow projects to be developed which have tangible outcomes for managers.
+In recognition of the challenge in finding suitable projects which address the issue of Climate Change in the Alps as well as providing tangible and applicable outcomes for managers, the Climate Change Reference Group commissioned a survey of managers across the Alps.
+The aim of the survey was to find what they would like to see researched or addressed to assist them in managing with Climate Change.
 The survey was undertaken by Griffith University and was incorporated into a larger research project on Climate Change being run by the University for the National Climate Change Adaptation Research Facility (NCCARF).

-The draft Report titled ‘Climate change research and monitoring needs for the Australian Alps national parks: Results of survey of park staff and researchers’ indicates that there is a need for focussed research into the spread of invasive species, the loss of endemic species and communities, species phenology, erosion, stream-flow and changing fire regimes.
+The Report titled ‘Climate change research and monitoring needs for the Australian Alps national parks: Results of survey of park staff and researchers’ indicates that there is a need for focussed research into the spread of invasive species, the loss of endemic species and communities, species phenology, erosion, stream-flow and changing fire regimes.
 Also, the increasing influence of social values has identified a need for research involving community stakeholders and the dissemination of Climate Change information to a wider audience.
 The need to build multi-disciplinary collaborations to address knowledge gaps was also identified.
-The final report will attempt to quantify these recommendations into projects which the Alps Program can consider in the future.
-The report will be made available on the Alps website: australianalps.environment. gov.au.
+The report was finalised in late 2012 and is available on the Alps website: theaustralianalps.wordpress.com.